Services Online

 Minimum Qualifications

-High school graduate or equivalent and documented completion of vocational training in construction, electricity or electronics; or one year of related experience may be substituted for the vocational training.
+High school diploma or equivalent, documented completion of vocational training in construction, electricity, or electronics, and three (3) years of experience in the traffic signal field.
+An additional year of the specified experience may be substituted for the vocational training.

 Preferences